wingman1960/notes/README.md

 #### Caution
 There is the possibility that `pf.conf` will be overriden with updates to the OS.
 It might be best to create your own pf config file and load them in additon to the main `pf.conf` to prevent this.

+anybody else who gets "Rules must be in order" error on a default Yosemite setup, the two lines can be placed immediately after the line: "rdr-anchor "com.apple/*" (note rdr-anchor, not anchor) You can't just append them to the end of the file.